ileefmans/SCINet/README.md

   Follow the instructions below to get clone the repo and leverage the model.
   ## Usage

-  *Note that model weights the data these models were trained and evaluated on are not available on this repo as they are the property of Cureskin*
+  *Note: Model weights and data these models were trained and evaluated on are not available on this repo as they are the property of Cureskin*
-  <font size="-1"> Description </font>

   1. Clone the repository:
   ```shell script